yxlin/interACT/README.md

 # interACT

-This R package records my study note of the interACT software, a simulation tool of road crossing behaviour.  interACT implements two types of road users: a pedestrian and a driver in two countries, UK and Japan.
+This R package re-implement the interACT software in object-oriented S4 classes. interACT is a simulation tool for investigating road-crossing behaviour, both for pedestrians and drivers, assuming  traffic scenarios in either UK or Japan.

 ![Crossing](https://github.com/yxlin/interACT/blob/master/figs/crossingscenarios.png).